lintool/twitter-tools/README.md

 Fetching a status block by crawling twitter.com (HTML output)
 -------------------------------------------------------------

-The HTML crawler is `com.twitter.corpus.download.AsyncHtmlStatusBlockCrawler`.
+The HTML crawler is `com.twitter.corpus.download.AsyncEmbeddedJsonStatusBlockCrawler`.
 Here's a sample invocation:

-    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncHtmlStatusBlockCrawler \
+    java -Xmx4g -cp 'lib/*:dist/twitter-corpus-tools-0.0.1.jar' com.twitter.corpus.download.AsyncEmbeddedJsonStatusBlockCrawler \
-       -data 20110123/20110123-000.dat -output html/20110123-000.html.seq
+       -data 20110123/20110123-000.dat -output json/20110123-000.json.gz

 Use the `-data` option to specify the status block (`.dat` file) to read.
-Use the `-output` option to specify where to write the output (block-compressed SequenceFile).
+Use the `-output` option to specify where to write the output (gzip-compressed JSON file).

 **Note:** On Windows machines, the classpath specified by `-cp` should be separated by semicolons.